xmarcosx/edfi-aws/README.md

 AWS_PRIVATE_SUBNET_2=$(aws ec2 create-subnet --vpc-id $AWS_VPC_ID --availability-zone us-east-1c --cidr-block 10.0.2.0/24 --query Subnet.SubnetId --output text);
 ```

-You've created three new subnets which are viewable [here](https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#subnets:) in your AWS console, but at this point they are all private.
+You've created three new subnets which are viewable at the URL below, but at this point they are all private.
 Let's make one of them public.

 https://us-east-1.console.aws.amazon.com/vpc/home?region=us-east-1#subnets: